SimonPaske/photo-puzzle-game/README.md

 * CSS
   * For Website styling was used CSS in an external file
 * Javascript
-  * The game play logic was created using Javascript in an external file.
+The gameplay logic was created using Javascript in an external file.
 * Visual Studio Code
   * The website was developed using Visual Studio Code Desktop version using SSH key
 * GitHub